forschungsprojekte-II-ws2223/jupyterhub-gradeservice/README.md

 - You can now add the token as a query parameter to the address that your JupyterHub is running on.
   For example: <http://127.0.0.1:8000/?auth_token=>{your token here}

+The Gradeservice can be tested with [Postman](https://www.postman.com).

+- Make a POST Request with <http://127.0.0.1:5000/>{coursename}/{studentname}
+- Use the created json web token for authorization as a Bearer Token.
+- In `Body` use '_file_' as a `KEY` name and a file of your choice as `VALUE`.
+The file must have the format '_.ipynb_'.

 ## Manage dependencies

 ### Update docker dependencies